Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Building Your Prior Learning Portfolio

 The key to earning credit for your recovery experience is documentation.
-Your portfolio needs to show not just what you did, but what you learned and how it relates to academic coursework.
+Your portfolio should not only showcase your accomplishments but also demonstrate what you learned and how it relates to your academic coursework.
 Here’s how to build a strong portfolio:

 1. Create a Learning Narrative